 - Name, address, and telephone number for two references whom the holders of your loans could contact if they should lose contact with you

 - Name, address, and telephone number of your expected employer (if known)

 - The amount you owe on each loan, who the lender is, and the date repayment begins.
-Your lender (or servicer) will give you this information, but not, you are still obligated to pay.
+Your lender (or servicer) will give you this information, but if not, you are still obligated to pay.

 You will also need to know which types of federal student loans you have borrowed during all years of attendance at Drexel University in order to be sure to complete the appropriate exit counseling.